ClinicalTrials.Veeva

 About

-Evaluate opioid use and pain change in chronic Low Back Pain with DuoTherm Compared to Active Control
+Evaluate pain and disability change in Low Back Pain with DuoTherm Compared to Active Control

 Full description

-100 patients with chronic low back pain presenting for chiropractic and rehabilitation care will be randomized to one of two conditions: a pain relief belt device incorporating multiple speeds of vibration and optional heat, cold, and pressure delivered through a sculpted metal plate; or an 8 channel prescription TENS unit.
+160 patients with moderate to severe acute or exacerbations of chronic low back pain presenting for chiropractic and rehabilitation care will be randomized to one of two conditions: a pain relief belt device incorporating multiple speeds of vibration and optional heat, cold, and pressure delivered through a sculpted metal plate; or an 8 channel prescription TENS unit.
 Patients will be prompted by a Qualtrics text link to a secure data recording site collecting pain and medication use.

 Enrollment